cortexlabs/cortex/docs/deployments/deployments.md

 # Deployments

-Deployments are used to group a set of resources that can be deployed as a single unit.
+Deployments are used to group a set of resources that are deployed together.
 It must be defined in every Cortex directory in a top-level `cortex.yaml` file.

 ## Configuration